nmlgc/ReC98/README.md

 Crossed-out files are identical to their version in the previous game.
 ONGCHK.COM is part of the PMD sound driver by KAJA, and therefore doesn't need to be disassembled either; we only need to keep the binary to allow bit-perfect rebuilds of ZUN.COM.

+**This project does not include any asset data from the original PC-98 releases.
+Running the compiled executables will still require an existing copy of the original games.**

 ## Building

 ### Required tools